 Best Wooden Toy for Tweens

 This product won the 2018 “Toy of the Year” Award by Creative Kids.
-It’s recommended for children ages 8 and above, and we have a feeling that mom and dad will enjoy this one as well.
+It is recommended for children ages 8 and up, but it is engaging enough that you might find yourself borrowing it from your kids.

 Hape Wooden Dollhouse